drummerevans/Graphs/PHY3138/PHY3147/Source_Files/readme.md

 This program should be used on Linux machines only i.e. Mac.

-This reads in data generated from the 'interpolate_mac.py' program and should be used in conjunction with this.
+This reads in data generated from the 'interpolate_mac.py' (or 'interpolated_res_mac.py') program and should be used in conjunction with this.
 It then finds the least squares difference between these interpolated (R model) values and the actual data (R data) values.
+It has also been updated so, at the bottom of the script, it finds the residuals between the R data and R (best fit) model for each theta value.
+This is an optional part of the program.

 Generates and writes a list of 101 LS values for each relative humidity to a data/text file.